The Particle Device Cloud provides a secure, data-efficient way for your Particle devices to communicate.

 The Device Cloud uses mutual authentication using RSA public-private key pairs to make sure your device is your device and not an impersonator and the Particle cloud is the real Particle cloud an not a man-in-the middle impostor.
 Thus both sides can be sure the other is who they say they are.

 The initial handshaking process creates an encrypted session using DTLS over UDP (datagram TLS) on cellular and Gen 3 devices, or AES over TCP on the Photon and P1.
 This assures that your data cannot be monitored or tampered with in transit.

 The Particle cloud connection uses the CoAP (constrained application protocol) over DTLS or AES.
-All features like Publish, Subscribe, Particle Functions and Variables, and OTA firmware updates occur over a single CoAP connection.
+All features like publish, subscribe, functions, variables, and OTA firmware updates occur over a single CoAP connection.

-In order to conserve cellular data, Particle Cloud DTLS connections can be resumed.
-This allows a device to reconnect to the cloud using less than 200 bytes of data (vs. up to 5K of data for a full handshake).
+In order to conserve cellular data, the Particle Cloud DTLS connections can be resumed.
+This allows a device to reconnect to the cloud using less than 200 bytes of data, vs. up to 5K of data for a full handshake.

 Using CoAP over DTLS with session resume allows the cloud connection to be resumed very efficiently, unlike some other protocols like MQTT over TLS/SSL that require a full 5K TLS handshake on reconnection.

 Using feature like Particle Publish allows data to be sent to external servers using as little as 150 to 200 bytes of data.
 Establishing a TLS/SSL connection to an external server directly from a device could use 5000 bytes of data for each piece of data sent when including the TLS/SSL handshake.
 This is possible because the TLS/SSL authentication is done off-device using webhooks or the server-sent-events stream.

 Particle.publish allows an event to be sent from a device to the cloud, from the cloud to a device, or between devices.